Taipei Travel Guide

 Confucius Temple

-Just down the street from Bao’an Temple, Confucius Temple is Taipei’s largest centre for Confucian worship.
-The traditional Chinese architectural details are a feast for your senses, and although simpler and less intricate than the nearby Bao’an Temple, Confucius Temple is well-worth the trip even on its own.
+Just down the street from Bao’an Temple, Confucius Temple is Taipei’s largest center for Confucian worship.
+The temple’s traditional Chinese architectural details are a feast for the senses.
+And although it’s simpler and less intricate than the nearby Bao’an Temple, Confucius Temple is well worth the trip up to Datong, even on its own.

-Inside, there’s an exhibit to Confucius himself, a man who had a vast influence on the cultures of East Asia.
-Visiting during the school year, expect some company as the temple and museum are a popular field trip destination for local youngsters.
+Inside the temple, there’s an exhibit dedicated to Confucius himself, a man who had a vast influence on the cultures of East Asia.
+Visiting during the school year, you can expect some company, as the temple and museum are popular field trip destinations for local youngsters.

 For a city as sprawling as Taipei, it’s surprisingly green.
 I’d guess that wasn’t always the case.
-Today, you’ll find parks and greenery scattered all throughout the city.
-None are better than these three best Taipei parks.
+Today, you’ll find parks and greenery scattered throughout the city.
+Here are three you need to check out:

 Daan Forest Park

-Surrounded by some of the swankier areas of Taipei, Daan Forest Park is a blissful escape from a city that doesn’t seem to rest.
-Walking around in Daan Forest Park, dubbed “The Lungs of Taipei,” you’ll be joined by a stream of Taipeiers grabbing fresh air to unwind from their daily grind.
+Surrounded by some of Taipei’s swankier areas, Daan Forest Park is a blissful escape from a city that doesn’t seem to rest.
+Walking around Daan Forest Park, dubbed “The Lungs of Taipei,” you’ll be joined by a stream of Taipeians grabbing fresh air to unwind from their daily grind.

 2-28 Peace Park

-If you wanted to brush up on Taiwanese history including the incident, the 2-28 Memorial Museum and National Taiwan Museum are both on within the grounds of 2-28 Peace Park.
+If you wanted to brush up on Taiwanese history, including the incident, the 2-28 Memorial Museum and National Taiwan Museum are both within the grounds of 2-28 Peace Park.

 Taipei Botanical Garden